 Maintenance costs are met from Parks budgets covering all small parks.
 There is no separate budget for this site within the Parks Service.
-Maintenance of the Playgrounds is met from Childrens Services budgets.

 Current Management:

 All horticultural maintenance and litter clearance is as specified in the Parks Service Horticultural Maintenance contract, which includes all routine grass cutting, litter collection, weed clearance, shrub pruning and other routine horticultural tasks.
 All work that does not fall under this contract is carried out under additional works programmes by order, with the main contractor or outside contractors depending on the scope of the work entailed.